marijn-qbaylogic/clash-shockwaves-testing/docs/howto/WAVEFORM.md

 ```hs
 translator' = tStyled "red" translator
 ```

+#### Manipulating bits

+Sometimes, the binary representation of a type does not allow for the translation you want.
+If this is the case, it's by far the easiest to change to using LUTs.
+However, if you want a more performant option, it might be possible to change the bits using the `TChangeBits` translator.

+'TChangeBits' has a field `bits` of type `BitPart` which defines what bits get passed on to the translator included.

 #### Creating custom translator configurations
 Although the translators must still process the bits correctly, a lot of